VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Observations and Opportunities

-Modern LLM serving systems batch multiple requests for better throughput~\cite{orca,kwon2023efficient}.
-However, our profiling reveals that implicit batch size boundaries plays a crucial role in both energy and latency characteristics, especially during the decode phase.
-We profile offline serving workloads by varying request numbers for different frequencies.
-As illustrated in \fref{fig:kernel-tile}, while larger batch sizes generally lead to lower EPOT and thus higher energy efficiency, this trend is disrupted at specific thresholds.
-For example, increasing the batch size from 128 to 129 (crossing a "boundary") incurs sudden performance drops, resulting the staircase-like ITL/EPOT relationship to batch size.
-Similar effect exists for the prefill phase, but gets diminished by relatively larger batch token numbers (see Appendix~\ref{appendix:prefill-tile}).
+Modern LLM serving systems batch multiple requests to improve GPU utilization~\cite{yu2022orca}.
+However, our profiling reveals that implicit batch size boundaries create architecturally induced inefficiencies in both energy and latency, especially during the decode phase.
+As shown in \fref{fig:kernel-tile}, while increasing batch sizes generally reduces \textit{Energy-Per-Output-Token} (EPOT) and improves efficiency, this trend is periodically disrupted: crossing certain thresholds (e.g., 256 $\rightarrow$ 257) causes abrupt performance drops, resulting in a ``staircase'' pattern in ITL and EPOT.
+A similar but weaker effect exists in prefill, which is masked by its larger token counts (see \appref{appendix:prefill-tile}).